-How efficient is the fire and rescue service at keeping people safe and secure from fire and other risks?
+How efficient is the fire and rescue service at keeping people safe and secure?

 Avon Fire and Rescue Service’s overall efficiency requires improvement.